Bikatr7/Seisen/README.md

 Upon opening the file, you will be prompted to enter database credentials, if you have these go ahead and enter these, otherwise enter z to skip.

-Once at the main menu, press 1 and begin to quiz yourself on kana.
+Once at the main menu, press 1 and begin to quiz yourself on kana or 2 to quiz yourself on vocab.

 The average user will have no need to use the settings options unless they want to see the score ratings.

 ---------------------------------------------------------------------------------------------------------------------------------------------------
 **Settings**<a name="settings"></a>

-pressing 2 will enter the settings menu.
+pressing 3 will enter the settings menu.
 The settings are as follows.

 1. Reset Local Storage - this will reset your Local Storage with your Remote Storage (database), will do nothing if no database is present.
 2. Reset Remote Storage - this will reset your Remote Storage with your Local Storage, will do nothing if no database is present.